rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ### EuroToken extension

-The structure inherited from TrustChain serves us quite well as it comforms quite well to the block-lattice design we require.
+The structure inherited from TrustChain serves us quite well as it conforms quite well to the block-lattice design we require.
 However, neither the python, nor the kotlin implementation includes any logic for running a currency.
 Before TrustChain can be used for EuroToken, it needs to be expanded to allow for